black-arts-on-paas/deploy-k8s-knative-istio/README.md

-- Download the key to the local path for deploy this pllaybook
+- Download the key to the local path for deploy this playbook

 ## Example for Google Cloud Compute